cidl-auth/ARDataGen/README.md

-# AR_Humanoid_App
+# ARDataGen
-AR Humanoid Dataset Generator
+AR Humanoid Dataset Generator (ARDataGen)
-This repository hosts the Android application package (APK) for an AR application designed to explore and capture 3D humanoid models in various angles and distances.
+This repository hosts the Android application package (APK) for an AR application called ARDataGen designed to explore and capture 3D humanoid models in various angles and distances.

 ## App Overview: